UCF/Link-Rel-Patch/README.md

 # Link Rel Patch #

-Removes the noreferrer rel value that is added to links set to open in a new tab on page update or publish.
+Removes the noreferrer rel value that is added to links set to open in a new tab on post update or publish.

 ## Description ##

 Filters the rel values that are automatically added on links that are set to open in a new tab.
-The only rel value that is added to these links on page update or publish is `noopener`.
+The only rel value that is added to these links on post update or publish is `noopener`.
 The rel value `noreferrer` is removed.

 ## Documentation ##